 (a) A master's or higher degree in counseling, education, or related behavioral sciences from a regionally accredited institution in the United States, or the foreign equivalent of such degree approved by the Commission and a bachelor's degree.
 A master's degree or a doctoral degree from a regionally accredited institution in the United States validates a non-regionally accredited bachelor's degree;

-(b) Admission to and completion of an Oregon or another U.S. jurisdiction, as part of the master's degree or separately, Commission-approved initial program in school counseling;
+(b) Completion in Oregon or another U.S. jurisdiction, as part of the master's degree or separately, of a Commission-approved initial program in school counseling;